 One Last Thing to Remember Before You Leave Town

 I know the title of this blog is how to prepare your business phone system before traveling, but there’s one last element of the overall business communications spectrum that is critical to remember.
 Specifically, I’m talking about your email.
 Creating an out of office auto response is simple and only takes a second to complete.
 The frustration that can be avoided by doing this well in advance of leaving is another great reason to make sure to remember to do it, too.
 The steps are different across all of the various email client services but accomplishing it on any one of the major options is very easy.
 If you’re not sure where to begin, however, a quick search online will yield an easy tutorial, I’m sure.
-Also, if there’s anything else you’d need to get done before leaving for your next big trip or any other time for that matter, we’re always just a click or call away.
+Oh, and make sure you know the international number format for the area you’re visiting!
+If there’s anything else you’d need to get done before leaving for your next big trip or any other time for that matter, we’re always just a click or call away.
 Contact our Customer Support anytime, day or night, and we’d be happy to help you through all of your preparations be they for across the world, or just across town.